DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-what-to-show-when-an-application-has-been-transferred-to-another-provider.md

 But looking at it from the candidate’s point of view instead, we think it’s best to protect their privacy by showing as little as possible of the information they entered when applying.
 We’ll follow this approach until we identify a clear need for providers to continue seeing the information.

-We've decided that any information created by the old provider such as notes, interviews and offers will still be available for them to see.
+We’ve decided that any information created by the old provider such as notes, interviews and offers will still be available for them to see.

 We also decided to: